 There are six core competency trainings all MRC Volunteers should complete.
 They are:

-Understand the importance of personal preparedness in the event of an emergency and click on the link below for preparedness resources:
+Understand the importance of personal preparedness in the event of an emergency by clicking on the following link for preparedness resources:

 The Medical Reserve Corps (MRC) is a national organization that aims to organize and utilize volunteers to promote healthy living and prepare for and respond to any public health emergency.
 Working collaboratively with other responder organizations and health providers to plan for coordinated volunteer response, MRC units support public health and safety professionals and participate in community public health projects when not active in an emergency.

 After the terrorist attacks of September 11, 2001, thousands of spontaneous volunteers, including medical and public health professionals, wanted to help but could not be used due to liability, training, and management issues.
 The Medical Reserve Corps was launched in 2002 to ensure that volunteers would be able to help in times of need.
 With the MRC in place, a formerly untapped resource of medical and public health volunteers is functioning and available for the community to access in emergencies and for ongoing efforts in public health.
 In 2003, the North Country Health Consortium received funding from the Office of the Surgeon General to begin the Northern NH unit MRC.